 9.)
 Wander through Kibble Palace

-The Botanic Gardens and Kibble Palace are another one of the city’s free attraction that area a great place to visit.
+The Botanic Gardens and Kibble Palace are another one of the city’s free attractions that are a great place to visit.

 Located alongside the River Kelvin, the garden is a great place to see, especially the greenhouses (like Kibble Palace).
 Once inside Kibble Palace, you’ll see the huge collection of tropical plants and trees that would be more at home in a rainforest!